Updated February 1, 2020

-February is National Pet Dental Health Month, and PFI is sharing this article again to highlight the importance of your dog or cat’s dental health.
+February is National Pet Dental Health Month, a perfect time to “brush up” on the importance of your dog or cat’s dental health.
 As pet lovers, we can all take steps to better recognize the causes and signs of dental problems and learn how to help prevent them.

 Dental health is an important part of your dog or cat’s overall well-being.
 Do you know the signs of periodontal disease in pets?
 If this condition is not detected and treated at an early stage, it may lead to serious health conditions beyond oral health, including kidney, liver and heart functions.
 It’s important to be aware of the causes of dental problems, and to be able to identify the indicators that your pet is suffering from periodontal disease.